 Fortunately for us Homo sapiens, it’s a very easy place to visit.
 There’s plenty of parking at Ten Mile Estuary (outstanding for wildlife-watching with kids).
 From here, it’s a short walk to the mouth of the estuary.
 Nearby MacKerricher State Park has hiking trails, an idyllic cove, and a campground, and you can ride horses along the beach.
 (Check out trail rides offered by nearby Ricochet Ridge Ranch.)
 The relaxed former logging town of Fort Bragg is just three miles south.
 On your way down to Fort Bragg stop at Glass Beach; polished bits of sea glass create a child-at-heart’s sparkling dream (just look; no collecting allowed).

-With its dramatic ocean-bluff setting overlooking a steel-blue sea, this coastal hamlet is an obvious magnet for artists, romantics, and lovers of anything wild and untamed.
-The closest thing to a New England village in California, Mendocino lets you stroll past tidy saltbox cottages wrapped in roses and picket fences, wind chimes tinkling in the breeze.
+With its dramatic ocean-bluff setting overlooking a steel-blue sea, the coastal hamlet of Mendocino is an obvious magnet for artists, romantics, and lovers of anything wild and untamed.
+The closest thing to a New England village in California, Mendocino invites you to stroll past tidy saltbox cottages and perfectly manicured Victorians wrapped in roses and picket fences, their wind chimes tinkling in the breeze.

 When the logging boom petered out, Mendocino began to fade.
 But in the 1950s, artists began to migrate to the nearly abandoned hamlet, establishing it as an important artist’s community that still thrives, thanks in part to visitors who come to see and buy quality work.